sreerekha17/kraftwork/README.md

-# Exploratory Data Analysis Using Concepts of Machine Learning: Coupon Acceptance
+# Exploratory Data Analysis Using Concepts of Machine Learning: Will the customer Accept the coupon ?

 ##  Project Overview
 This project explores **drivers’ behavior towards coupon acceptance** based on user, contextual, and coupon attributes.